cdklabs/cdk-proserve-lib/API.md

 - *Implements:* aws-cdk-lib.IAspect

-An Aspect that automatically enables Oracle MultiTenant configuration on RDS Oracle database instances.
+Enables Oracle MultiTenant configuration on RDS Oracle database instances.

 This Aspect will apply Oracle MultiTenant configuration to multiple RDS Oracle instances across a CDK application automatically.
 When applied to a construct tree, it identifies all RDS Oracle database instances and enables MultiTenant architecture on each one.

+**NOTE: This should ONLY be used on new Oracle RDS databases, as it takes a backup and can take a significant amount of time to complete.**

 The Aspect follows the established pattern of Lambda-backed custom resources used throughout the CDK ProServe Library, providing a secure and reliable way to configure Oracle MultiTenant settings